nazuke/SEOMacroscope/docs/_posts/2018-09-04-seo-macroscope-release-v1.7.4.0.md

 ## Bug fixes

 * Not a bug as such, but the *check for update* phone home function now more precisely checks the current and updated version numbers, instead of doing a simple equals comparison.
+* Keyword analysis is now skipped when humans.txt, and some other page types 404.
+* Absolute URL handling in robots.txt has been improved.

 Please report issues at [https://github.com/nazuke/SEOMacroscope/issues](https://github.com/nazuke/SEOMacroscope/issues).